erigontech/silkrpc/README.md

 ./run_linter.sh
 ```

-There are also convenience [bash](https://www.gnu.org/software/bash/) scripts for a complete rebuild both in debug and release configurations using [GCC](https://www.gnu.org/software/gcc/) compiler:
+There are also convenience [bash](https://www.gnu.org/software/bash/) scripts for a complete rebuild both in debug and release configurations using [GCC](https://www.gnu.org/software/gcc/) compiler (these work even if you have multiple versions installed):
 ```
 ./build_gcc_debug.sh
 ./build_gcc_release.sh